pranigopu/mastersProject/NOTES/bayesian-inference/predictive-distributions.md

 **NOTE**: $\mathbb{P}(D^*) = \mathbb{P}(D^* | \Theta)$, since $\mathbb{P}(D^*)$ is essentially the marginal probability of getting the potential data $D^*$ with the model kept variable, i.e. with the model having been generalised.

+The expression for PrPD looks similar to the denominator component of Bayesian inference.
+However, unlike the denominator, PrPD is based on a likelihood (i.e. $\mathbb{P}(D^* | \theta)$) that is not conditioned by any observed data.

 # Posterior predictive distribution (PPD)

 - $D$ = Observed data so far